The sisters sat with Dara by the fire until Ashton arrived with wood for the firewood box. When he was finished filling the box, he joined them.

 “This is Laurel and Sadie,” Dara told him.

 “Glad to know your real name, Laurel,” he said.
 “Those garbled things Sable calls names are a waste.
 Though, Sadie, Indigo told us you weren’t part of the trade after all.
 Sorry for the confusion this morning.”

-“thank you,” said Sadie.
-“I didn’t even know what it was, or that Laurel was in it, before last night.”
+“Thank you,” said Sadie.
+“I didn’t even know what the trade was, or that Laurel was in it, before last night.”

 Laurel kept her hood off as they worked.

 When they were setting the table, Indigo returned.

 “It looks delicious, Dara!” she said, filling a jug with water for the table.